Muaad1738/tech258-azure-linux/scaleset.md

 ## Managing Instances:

 - **Reimaging:** Reimaging a VM restores it to its original state using the base image.
 This process removes any changes made to the VM since its creation.
-This allows you to make changes to the user data.
+-

 ## SSH into an Instance in VM Scale Set: